 August 18

-this of their victims.
-By all that we value for time and for eternity, let us conquer fleshly appetites lest they conquer us.
-O Lord, be you our helper.
+of tyrants have demanded such a fate from their victims.
+For the sake of both time and eternity, let's conquer our fleshly desires before they conquer us.
+Lord, be our helper.

 Public domain content from The Spurgeon Birthday Book by Charles Spurgeon